ElinaBoman/rootme/README.md

 ## Overview
 The purpose of this project was to create a project that satisfied the assessment criteria of Code Institutes Project 5, E-commerce module.
 Some of the criterias were:
 - Create a functioning E-commerce store
-- User can checkout their products via payment system, Stripe.
+- User can checkout their products via a payment system, Stripe.
-- Have authentication system for users
+- Have a authentication system for users
 - Have full CRUD functionality
 - Use search engine optimization and descriptive meta tags
-- User is be able to sign up to newsletters
+- User is able to sign up to newsletters

 The criterias required three custom made models that suited the project.
-The models I created were
+The models I created was
 - Wishlist

 The user can store products in a wishlist by clicking the "Add to wish" button in the products view.
 In the wishlist view the user can see their added wishes and remove them from the wishlist.
 - Contact

 The user can send messages to the company from the Q&A view.
-The user will then receive a confirmation email that the form has been submitted.
+The user will then receive an confirmation email that the form has been submitted.
 The message will be saved into the admin panel.

 - Product

 This module was a part of Code Institute walkthrough project, but I have altered it to suit this project and added fields to make it custom made.

 ##### Customer goals
-This project aims to create an inviting and easy navigated website for customers.
-To achieve this following features has been created:
+This project aims to create a inviting and easy navigated website for customers.
+To achieve this the following features has been created:
 - The user can search and filter trough products
 - The user can create and manage their user profile.
 - The user can store products that they would like to remember in a wishlist
-- The user can contact Root me via a contact form
+- The user can contact Root Me via a contact form
 - The user can display previously created orders inside their profile
 - The user can sign up to a newsletter

 #### Business goals
-The main goal for Root me is to find people who want to buy plants, for themself or as a gift.
+The main goal for Root Me is to find people who want to buy plants, for themself or as a gift.
 As a business owner it is therefore important to be able to find these people, but also having an easy to manage inventory on the website.
 To achieve this following features exist on the website:
-- The admin can manage the store form the live site
+- The admin can manage the store form the live website
 - Collect email addresses for newsletter
 - Use a payment system called Stripe
 - Adding, delete and update products via Product Management link on website